robjg/oddjob/docs/reference/org/oddjob/beanbus/bus/BasicBusService.md

 ### Examples
 #### Example 1 <a name="example1"></a>

 A simple bus of 3 components.
+The first component is the bus driver that sends 3 beans down the pipe.
+The second component is a function that doubles the price and the last component collects the results.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>